chubetho/Bachelor_Thesis/chapters/experimental.typ

 Additionally, the `lotto` micro frontend must expose its corresponding components for these new routes, ensuring that the correct components are available to be loaded and displayed by the host application.

 #figure(
-  caption: "Vite configuration for lotto microfrontend with more exposed components.", )[
+  caption: [Vite configuration for lotto micro frontend with more exposed components.], )[
 ```ts
 // apps/lotto/vite.config.ts